jennhooks/cs325-project-1/README.md

 `python main.py --use-cache` Produce a chart using the currently saved "* sentiments.txt" files.
 No scraping or LLM communication is performed.

-`python main.py --sentiments-only` Uses the currently saved "* reviews.txt" files to create the sentiment files.
+`python main.py --sentiments-only` Use the currently saved "* reviews.txt" files to create the sentiment files.
 No web scraping or chart creation is performed.

 `python main.py --scrape-only` Scrape the reviews from the Ebay product urls in input.txt and save them.
 No LLM communication or chart creation is performed.